Accessible Building Standards

 The Saskatchewan Human Rights Commission and the City of Saskatoon endorse the concept of substantive equality which strives for equal rights and opportunities and the recognition of the dignity and worth of every person.

 People who obtain a building permit are often unaware of their additional legal obligations under the Code regarding accessibility rights, building standards and human rights law in Saskatchewan.

-In particular, it is important to be aware of the relationship between the Saskatchewan Human Rights Code and The Uniform Building and Accessibility Standards Act (UBAS) which adopts The National Building Code (NBC), a model code for Canada.
+In particular, it is important to be aware of the relationship between the Saskatchewan Human Rights Code and the Construction Codes Act, which adopts The National Building Code (NBC), a model code for Canada.